ABOUT ME (all words © Dominic Blake 2016 - 2021):

 I use my body as my medium to draw in space.
 The ephemeral, hieroglyphic forms I create emerge spontaneously in solitude and in collaboration with other artists.
 They are direct emotional responses to the environments I am located within, the people I share them with, internal dialogues and to my body itself; a kind of self-portraiture.
 This is the language I use to convey my deepest emotions.
 Captured photographically, they transform into permanent records of time and space.

-In 2019, I was invited to create temporary installations within three galleries:
+In 2019, I was invited to create temporary installations within four galleries

 The Estorick Collection of Modern Italian Art invited me to locate myself within their two gallery spaces and create direct, emotional responses to the Grignani paintings within their exhibition 'Franco Grignani: Art as Design 1950-1999'.
 These ephemeral works would then be interpreted by the participants of an experimental drawing class curated by Jenny Pengilly, the Estorick's Education Coordinator.
 Prior to the event, I spent two hours alone with Grignani's work, absorbing its electric energy.
 During this time, I created a series of spontaneous forms, one of which I have included here.